 Cons of the Newton Baby Mattress

-- It’s not cheap. $299 is steep, especially if you plan to go from a crib to twin-size (or bigger) bed and skip the toddler bed altogether.
+- It’s not cheap. $299 is steep, especially if you plan to go from a crib to twin-size (or bigger) bed and skip the toddler bed altogether, and especially if you only plan to use this mattress for one child.

 - The replaceable mattress covers are $80 each.
 If you plan to only use the mattress with their removable cover, you should have at least one extra mattress cover on hand because … well, sh*t happens.